 We use a third party provider called SendGrid to send emails on behalf of clients.
 This can be a common reason why - for example - emails end up in clients’ spam or junk folders.

 To ensure that Administrate can reliably send emails ‘from’ your email address there are a few domain settings (CNAME records) which need to be configured from your end.
-First, submit a ticket to the Administrate support desk asking to ‘white label’ your emails.
+First, submit a ticket to the Administrate support desk asking to ‘set up domain authentication’ for your emails.
 The support team will then provide you with a few CNAME records that will need to be provided to your web domain administrator.
 When your domain administrator had added the CNAME records, have him/her notify Administrate support.
 Administrate support will then perform a validation to ensure that emails going forward will appear to come direct from your configured sending address.

 You may notice these timers counting down on pages like the Student’s section on the Event Screen.
 These apply to both email and SMS.